python/cpython/Doc/library/string.rst

 Helper functions
 ----------------

-.. function:: capwords(s)
+.. function:: capwords(s[, sep])

-   Split the argument into words using :func:`split`, capitalize each word using :func:`capitalize`, and join the capitalized words using :func:`join`.
-Note that this replaces runs of whitespace characters by a single space, and removes leading and trailing whitespace.
+   Split the argument into words using :meth:`str.split`, capitalize each word using :meth:`str.capitalize`, and join the capitalized words using :meth:`str.join`.
+If the optional second argument *sep* is absent or ``None``, runs of whitespace characters are replaced by a single space and leading and trailing whitespace are removed, otherwise *sep* is used to split and join the words.

 .. function:: maketrans(frm, to)